Back

 Why do startups invest in MVP

 MVP approach is a concept of lean management aimed to boost team productivity.
-This is a startup methodology when you focus on valuable activities only, align with a customer-oriented strategy, minimize your time and costs.
+This is a startup methodology when you focus on valuable activities only, align with a customer-oriented strategy, and minimize your time and costs.
 These things are crucial for most young entrepreneurs.

 For a deeper dive into lean methodology study “The Lean Startup” by Eric Ries

-Comparing to the full-product release, MVP for startups seems more tempting to invest as
+Compared to the full-product release, MVP for startups seems more tempting to invest as

 • you’ll need fewer people to build a product